 I have been and will always be butter's number-one fan.
-As part of my memorabilia collection, I own a butter keeper, multiple butter knives, and a butter churner (because the best butter is homemade butter), but I'm thinking that this brilliant one-click stick butter cutter needs to join the party.
+As part of my memorabilia collection, I own a butter keeper, multiple butter knives, and a butter churner (because the best butter is homemade butter), but I'm thinking that this brilliant stick butter cutter needs to join the party.
 After stumbling upon it, I can't imagine buttering my toast or pancakes any other way.

 No matter how hard I try, I am a hot mess in the morning (13 times hitting the snooze button?
 Oh yeah, that's me), meaning a proper breakfast is always a rushed afterthought.
-I think this all-in-one breakfast sandwich maker might solve all my problems (even ones that have nothing do with breakfast), since it takes care of every step in the process—minus cracking the eggs.
+I think this all-in-one breakfast sandwich maker might solve my problems (even ones that have nothing do with breakfast), since it takes care of every step in the process—minus cracking the eggs.

 Do I make fresh pasta regularly?
 Or empanadas?
 Or dumplings?
 No, no, and no. But that's because I don't have this adorable ravioli/empanada/dumpling/any-doughy-pocket mould.
 And if I ever decide to be that person who makes homemade ravioli for a regular weeknight dinner, this would really help.

 It's here: Our game-changing guide to everyone's favorite room in the house.
 Your Do-Anything Kitchen gathers the smartest ideas and savviest tricks—from our community, test kitchen, and cooks we love—to help transform your space into its best self.Grab your copy